 If a plenum return is used on a vertical unit, the return should be ducted through the roof deck to comply with applicable fire codes.
+A minimum clearance is not required around ductwork.

 ⚠ CAUTION

 PROPERTY DAMAGE HAZARD

 Failure to follow this caution may result in damage to roofing materials.